ahampton10/unit-4-game/README.md

 ## Assignment Overview:

-Create a game with the following perameteres:
+Create a game with the following perameters:

 * There will be four crystals displayed as buttons on the page.
 * The player will be shown a random number at the start of the game.